-That which does not kill us makes us stronger."
-Never has such a common phrase resonated with such uncommon relevance as it has in the life of James Randall Chumbley.
+"That which does not kill us, makes us stronger."
+Never has the philosopher - Friedrich Nietzsche's phrase resonated with such uncommon relevance as it has in the life of James Randall Chumbley.

 After first moving to Atlanta, he began making a name for himself in the city’s eclectic, yet welcoming, art world.
 It was at this time he began to explore another outlet for his creativity.
 It started with poems about his difficult past experiences and short stories about life in general, eventually becoming an obsession to document his multi-faceted life including the abuse and violence of his childhood using a new medium – the written word in his first book, “In the Arms of Adam: a diary of men.”
 It was later followed by two more books, “Before the Last Dance” and “Alabama Snow.”

 "I hope I’ve helped people through my writing as well as my art.
 I find writing is very much like painting with words.
 Art has always been an escape for me even as a young child.
-I would hide away in a closet or corner of the house with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s belt."
+I would hide away in a closet or a corner with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s belt."

-In July 2013, the artist and writer moved to the Palm Springs area of California.
-Making the move after thirty-two years, James Randall continues to paint and write and continues to be generous with his work donating it to many worthwhile charitable organizations.
+In July 2013, the artist and writer moved to the Palm Springs area of California after barely surviving emotionally his last four years in Atlanta due to the betrayal of his ex partner and the egregious actions that followed.
+"The betrayal served as the catalyst allowing all the ugliness of my childhood to come to the surface.
+I became paralyzed with depression after years of believing I was lucky I'd survived ... or thought I had my father's violence and made a good life for myself."
+Making the move after thirty-two years, James Randall remains dedicated to his art and writing, and continues to be generous with his work donating it to many of those worthwhile charitable organizations when asked.
 Chumbley states, “Donating my work to help others gives my life a true purpose.”
-James Randall tries to live my three simple rules: Love more than you’re loved, give more than you take, and leave it better than you found it.
+James Randall tries to live my three rules: Love more than you’re loved; give more than you take; and leave it better than you found it.